-Ravenna is undoubtedly one of the richest cities in industrial history and material testimonies related to the work of the past.
+Ravenna is undoubtedly one of Emilia-Romagna’s richest cities in industrial history and material testimonies related to the work of the past.

 Right along the docks of the Darsena, it is possible to perceive the skeletons of the forefathers of industrial, logistical and commercial productivity that characterised the city in the last century.

 In the last years, the area underwent various works of urban and architectural transformation, which gave life to interesting projects of cultural and artistic renovation, such as the multi-purpose centre Almagià, the cultural centre Darsena PopUp and other cross projects as the street art festival Subsidenze.